nschlia/ffmpegfs/README.md

 Web site:<br />
 https://nschlia.github.io/ffmpegfs/<br />

-*Release 1.1 is out!
-Now work commences on V1.2 that will target at fixing the last known glitches.
-Later V1.3 will be bringing nice new features like DVD support.
+*And there it is: Release 1.2 is out!
+This is mainly a bugfix release.
+See NEWS what has been done.
+Now work begins on V1.3 which will be bringing nice new features.
 So please stay tuned.*

 ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats on the fly when opened and read.